Biden surveys flood damage in Kentucky, pledges more US help - NewsBreak

 “The floods in Kentucky and extreme weather all around the country are yet another reminder of the intensifying and accelerating impacts of climate change and the urgent need to invest in making our communities more resilient to it,” she said.

-“I pledged on that day that while we had been knocked down, we were not knocked out,” Beshear said.
-“That we would get back up again and we would move forward.
-And six months to the day, we’re not just up, we’re not just standing on our feet, we are moving forward.”

 Now more disasters are testing the state.
 Beshear has been to eastern Kentucky as many times as weather permitted since the flooding began.
-He’s had daily news conferences stretching an hour to provide details including a full range of assistance for victims.
-Much like after the tornadoes, Beshear opened relief funds going directly to people in the beleaguered regions.
+He’s had daily news conferences that stretched to an hour in order to provide details and a full range of assistance for victims.

 A Democrat, Beshear narrowly defeated a Republican incumbent in 2019, and he's seeking a second term in 2023.